Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Conclusions

+Table~\ref{tab:train_acc} reports train-set accuracy as a proxy for how faithfully each method's KB encodes knowledge from its construction trajectories.
+All memory-augmented methods outperform the memoryless baseline on the train split, but cross-referencing with test results (Table~\ref{tab:main_comparison}) reveals that high train fidelity can be actively harmful.
+Agent-Mem matches \method on $\tau^2$-Bench train yet collapses to 52.69 on test, below the memoryless baseline.
+Cognee shows the same inversion on OSWorld.
+We find Agent-Mem stores near-verbatim episodic traces, so retrieval at test time surfaces action sequences tightly coupled to the original task's state transitions; minor shifts in goal or initial state turn the retrieved trace into a misleading prior.
+Cognee's entity-centric graph retains relational structure but loses procedural ordering, reconstructing what entities were involved but not \textit{in what sequence} or \textit{under what conditions}.
+Both pathologies yield negative transfer: the KB retrieves confidently but incorrectly.

-In this work, we explored an alternative approach to agent optimization by focusing on experiential knowledge retention rather than direct model fine-tuning.
-We introduced \textsc{BREW}, a framework that aims to construct and refine a structured, interpretable knowledge base from past agent interactions.
-By decomposing agent memory into concept-level documents and applying a state-search optimization strategy, \textsc{BREW} provides a modular and transparent substrate for memory formation.
-Our evaluations across OSWorld and $\tau^2$Bench benchmarks suggest that such structured memory can support measurable improvements in task success and efficiency, while maintaining manageable computational costs.
-Although the observed gains are promising, we recognize that \textsc{BREW}'s effectiveness is influenced by the quality and coverage of its training data.
-Future work could explore more adaptive and domain-general memory refinement techniques, as well as tighter integrations with ongoing agent planning.
-Ultimately, we hope this study encourages further investigation into more interpretable, memory-driven approaches to language agent development---especially in real-world environments where long-term consistency and adaptability are essential.
+\method avoids this because the Reflector distills trajectories into condition-action rules indexed by environment state rather than by source task identity.
+Retrieval therefore generalizes across tasks sharing procedural sub-structure even when surface-level goals differ, making \method the only method where train fidelity consistently converts to test gains across all three benchmarks.
+We introduced \textsc{BREW}, a framework that constructs and refines a structured, interpretable knowledge base from past agent interactions, offering an alternative to direct model fine-tuning.
+By decomposing agent memory into concept-level documents and optimizing their content via state-space search, \textsc{BREW} provides a modular and transparent substrate for memory formation.
+Evaluations across \benchosworld, \benchtau, and \benchss~show that structured memory yields measurable improvements in task success and efficiency at manageable computational cost.
+Although promising, \textsc{BREW}'s effectiveness depends on training data quality and coverage.
+Future work could explore more adaptive, domain-general refinement techniques and tighter integration with agent planning.
+We hope this study encourages further investigation into interpretable, memory-driven approaches to language agent development, particularly in real-world environments where long-term consistency and adaptability are essential.